-The contracts, which account for approximately £650 million of the capital expenditure for the AMP5 Period, currently include:
+The contracts, which account for approximately £647 million of the capital expenditure for the AMP5 Period, currently include:

-• water distribution - Clancy Docwra (approximately £30 million per year).
-Under the relevant MSFC, pipelaying, construction and meter installation activities are outsourced;

-- sewerage Clancy Docwra (approximately £30 million per year).
-Under the relevant MSFC, pipelaying and construction activities are outsourced; - waste management Viridor Waste Management (approximately £13 million per year); and - mechanical and electrical maintenance and renewals Morrison Utility Services (approximately £25 million per year).
-Barhale Trant Utilities LLP (approximately £25 million per year) and Clancy Docwra (approximately £10 million per year).
-Under the relevant MSFC, mechanical, electrical and civils activities are outsourced.
+- water distribution Clancy Docwra (approximately £22million per year).
+Under the relevant MSFC, pipe-laying, construction and some meter installation activities are outsourced; - sewerage Clancy Docwra (approximately £42 million per year).
+Under the relevant MSFC, pipelaying and construction activities are outsourced; and - mechanical and electrical maintenance and renewals Morrison Utility Services (approximately £45 million per year).
+Barhale Trant Utilities LLP (approximately £45 million per year) and Clancy Docwra (approximately £2 million per year).

-SWS' expected expenditure in respect of MSFCs for the financial year 2010/11 will be £120 million.
+SWS' expected expenditure in respect of MSFCs for the financial year 2012/13 will be £160 million.
 SWS manages and controls the MSFCs through dedicated contract management teams and retains authority for all works.